holepunchto/pear-docs/building-blocks/hyperdht.md

 #### **`const { value, from } = await node.immutableGet(hash, [options])`**

-Fetch an immutable value from the DHT.
+Fetches an immutable value from the DHT.
 When successful, it returns the value corresponding to the hash.

 Any passed options are forwarded to dht-rpc.